-- Note that services will develop final detailed budgets and savings within budget ahead for review by the council's Scrutiny function, ahead of approval by Cabinet on 27 March 2018 when the final MTFP 2018-21 will be presented. - 20.
-Approve the draft MTFP for the financial years 2018-21, which includes: - to approve the Total Schools Budget of £505.8m (paragraphs 110 to 115); - to approve overall cash limits for individual services for the 2018/19 budget (Table 9).
+- Cabinet noted that services will develop final detailed budgets and savings within budget for review by the council's Scrutiny function, ahead of approval by Cabinet on 27 March 2018 when the final MTFP 2018-21 will be presented. - 24.
+Cabinet approved allocation of a part of the additional funding from the additional 1% increase in the Council Tax, and a change to the funding for the Member Allocations to provide the following to support members' work in their local communities (paragraphs 104 and 105): - a new Member Local Highways Fund; - a Revenue Highways Fund shared among Local Committees; and - revised Members Community Allocation. - 25.
+Cabinet approved the draft MTFP for the financial years 2018-21, which includes: - the Total Schools Budget of £505.8m (paragraphs 110 to 115); - overall cash limits for individual services for the 2018/19 budget (Table 9).